myrmex-org/myrmex/manual/iam-plugin.md

 ## Definition of IAM policies

-The policies managed by Lager are nothing more than IAM policy definitions stored as JSON file.
+The policies managed by Myrmex are nothing more than IAM policy definitions stored as JSON file.
 This allows to manage the permissions needed by an application alongside the code.

-Every time Lager has to deploy a policy, it checks if it needs to be created or updated and perform the appropriate action if needed.
+Every time Myrmex has to deploy a policy, it checks if it needs to be created or updated and perform the appropriate action if needed.
 If a policy already has 5 version (the maximum allowed by AWS), the oldest one will be deleted (unless it as been defined as the default one).

 ## Definition of IAM roles

-AWS roles can be configured with JSON files with `@lager/iam`.
+AWS roles can be configured with JSON files with `@myrmex/iam`.
 The structure looks like this:

 ```
 {